larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 policing of private or non-IETF communications.
-While the moderator team does not moderate non-public IETF mailing lists, the administrators of such lists can choose to adopt some of the processes that the moderator team develops.
+While the moderator team does not moderate non-public IETF mailing lists, the administrators of such lists can choose to adopt some of the procedures that the moderator team develops.

 ## Unsolicited Bulk Messages